 So you want to stop cruelty in laboratories.
 Great!
 Luckily for you (and the animals) cruelty-free products are more abundant than ever.
 Pop into any major supermarket and you’ll find all the cruelty-free products you need, for your house, body care and of course for glamour without the gore.

 This is the “Not Tested on Animals” logo, that appears on some products that are not tested on animals (but not all).
 If you see this stamp on a product—you’re set, and can be sure that the brand stands up to the strict accreditation scheme of Choose Cruelty Free.
-Check out their website for an even bigger list of cosmetics and other products that aren’t tested on animals!
+Check out their website for an even bigger list of cosmetics and other products that aren’t tested on animals or download the free app!

 Compassionate shopping is easy!
 Just look out for products that say “not tested on animals” or better yet, are marked with the Choose Cruelty Free stamp of approval.